Jerry Kerr

 John "Jerry" Kerr (1 June 1912 – 8 November 1999) was a Scottish football player and manager, best known as manager of Dundee United from 1959 to 1971.
 He is credited with taking the club from third bottom of the Scottish League to being an established side in the Scottish top tier.
 He became the first manager of a British club to win a competitive game in Spain when United won home and away against F.C.
 Barcelona in the 1966-67 Inter-Cities Fairs Cup.

 Playing career

 A native of West Lothian, Kerr enjoyed a lengthy playing career as a full-back, predominantly as a part-timer or amateur.

-Armadale Thistle / Rangers
+Armadale Thistle and Rangers

-From the age of 15, Jerry played for his native Armadale Thistle.
+From the age of 15, he played for his native Armadale Thistle.
 He joined Rangers at the age of 17 but played just one game for the Ibrox club.

 Motherwell and Alloa Athletic

-His senior playing career began at Armadale Thistle before he joined Motherwell and later Alloa Athletic.
+Kerr's senior playing career began at Armadale Thistle before he joined Motherwell and later Alloa Athletic.